avalon60/OraTAPI/README.md

 The packaged `.tar.gz` source distribution and `setup.sh` / `setup.ps1` are still available for the legacy extracted-install model.
 That path remains supported for now, but it is no longer the preferred deployment method.

+If you are moving away from an older extracted install, you do not need to preserve the old installation directory itself.
+OraTAPI stores user-owned runtime data under `~/OraTAPI` rather than inside the install tree, so you can remove the old extracted install and perform a fresh install without losing your profiles, active configuration, instantiated templates, CSV files, or profile-local Oracle Instant Client files.

 ### Optional: Create A Personal Launcher Script

 If you install OraTAPI into a dedicated virtual environment and want a simpler day-to-day command, you can create your own small wrapper script that calls the venv's installed executable directly.
 This is optional convenience only.
 It does not change the supported installation model.